FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

 # FreeRTOS Kernel SMP Unit Tests

 FreeRTOS Kernel SMP Unit Tests verifies the SMP scheduler logic in tasks.c which is enclosed by `configNUMBER_OF_CORES > 1 `.
-The common shceduler logic for single core and SMP is still verified in FreeRTOS/FreeRTOS/Test/CMock/tasks.
+The common scheduler logic for single core and SMP is still verified in FreeRTOS/FreeRTOS/Test/CMock/tasks.

 ## Folder structure and test group naming
 FreeRTOS SMP unit tests has the following folder structure: